 How Do I Obtain the Service?

 Pet licences can be purchased and renewed online at eServices.edmonton.ca, by mail, or in person.

 Please note: Licences expire one year from the date of issue.

 If you are moving, have new contact information, or no longer have your pet, you can update your information on eservices.edmonton.ca, or by calling 311.
 You can also update your pet's new tattoo or microchip information.

 Keeping your pet licence information up to date ensures that if we find your pet, we can easily identify them and contact you quickly.

 5th floor of HSBC Bank Place

 To reclaim your lost pet, please arrive no later than 5pm (6pm on Tuesday or Thursday) to allow us enough time to process your pet's release before closing.

-Mail completed form (from Animal Licence Brochure) with documentation and cheque to:
+Mail completed application form with documentation and cheque to: